Frequently Asked Questions

 As a business coach, I dip into my formal academic education (BBA, MBA), my real-world business experience, and my continued education in Acceptance & Commitment Therapy (ACT) from the Association of Contextual Behavioral Science (ACBS), a non-hierarchical framework for value-based decision-making.

-- We've got skills, they're multiplying.
-When we're working together, I dip into my formal academic education (BBA, MBA), my real-world experience, and my continued education in Acceptance & Commitment Therapy from the Association of Contextual Behavioral Science, a non-hierarchical framework for value-based decision-making.
-Sessions with me also incorporate adaptations from my previous career's pedagogical training and education as a Suzuki cello teacher.
-Among many things, the Suzuki music education philosophy emphasizes experiential holistic learning by enhancing strengths, not eliminating weaknesses.
+Coaching sessions with me also incorporate adaptations from my previous career's pedagogical training and education as a Suzuki cello teacher.
+The Suzuki philosophy emphasizes experiential holistic learning by enhancing strengths, not eliminating weaknesses.

 - Different is good!
+Different is fun!
 I have ADHD and was diagnosed late-in-life.
-I spent decades unknowingly on the neurodivergent "struggle bus" while I was undiagnosed.
-That time built a massive muscle which continues to give me and my clients countless methods of adapting to a world that at times feels triggering, alien, and scary.
+I spent decades unknowingly riding the neurodivergent "struggle bus" but the silver lining is that I now have a massive muscle which continues to give me and my clients countless methods of adapting to a world that at times feels triggering, alien, and scary.
 My approach to coaching is experimental, progressive, efficient, light-hearted, and fun!

 Our work together is founded upon a defiant expectation that practicing bravery *can* feel easy for you.
 So I'll want to spend our time together discovering the methods, tools, routines, and habits that do just that.
 My goal is to make your practice of personal bravery feel as easy as possible for you.